razzacktiger/CS-152-Project-DSL-Task-Manager/README.md

 3. Navigate to the Project Directory
 After cloning the repository, navigate to the project directory:
 `cd CS-152-Project-DSL-Task-Manager`

+Under the repo folder navigate to the Task Manager Folder:
+`cd TaskManager`

 5. Set Up a Virtual Environment
 Create a new virtual environment in the project directory for handling python versions: